cons0le7/Anon-Wallet/README.md

 - Compatible with desktop Linux, Termux for android and iSH for iOS.
 - Can generate, save & load multiple wallets.
 - Can be used as a cold storage wallet.
-- Can check balance and send Bitcoin using BlockCypher token.
+- Can check balance and send Bitcoin using BlockCypher API token.

 ![IMG_0675](https://github.com/user-attachments/assets/6d0398f9-97f3-43b7-b6dd-e0e6d1dce315)